Experienced Personal Injury Lawsuit Attorneys Serving Victims across Connecticut

 Compensation culture is a term used to describe a society volatile to personal injury claims.
 However, this is meant to highlight frivolous and fraudulent claims.

 The reality, however, is that hundreds of people are injured in the United States each year.
 These injuries are often preventable and caused by individuals who are reckless or negligent.
-Therefore, the victims should receive compensation.
+Therefore, victims should receive compensation.

 The National Highway Traffic Safety Administration (NHTSA) reports that 2010 cost almost $1 trillion in productivity and life losses for accidents.
 The number of deaths in motor vehicle accidents increased by 7.2 percent in 2015.